Home > Motors

 Zero FX; (photo/Zero Motorcycles)

-The Zero FX model is no different, and while it’s not strictly a dirt bike — it’s more of a dual-purpose machine — we think it still counts as an automatic dirt bike and one of the best that money can buy.
+The Zero FX model is no different, and while it’s not strictly a dirt bike — it’s a dual-purpose machine — we think it still counts as an automatic dirt bike.
+It’s an interesting choice from a non-traditional motorcycle brand.

-Of course, you can buy the Zero FX in several trims with a wide range of add-ons, so we’re going to be quoting the top-spec model here.
-Powered by a ferociously strong electric motor that produces a whopping 46 horsepower and 78 pound-feet of peak torque, the Zero FX can reach a handsome top speed of 85 mph and boasts a range of about 90 miles per charge.
+You can buy the Zero FX in several trims with a wide range of add-ons, so we’re going to be quoting the top-spec model here.
+Powered by an electric motor that produces 46 horsepower and 78 pound-feet of peak torque, the Zero FX can reach a handsome top speed of 85 mph and boasts a range of about 90 miles per charge.

-An optional fast-charging kit can fully charge the FX’s battery in 2 hours, which is extremely fast compared to other electric motorcycles out there.
+An optional fast-charging kit can fully charge the FX’s battery in 2 hours, fairly quick for the range.

 For an automatic dirt bike, though, it is expensive.
-The asking price for a fully kitted-out Zero FX is about $13,000 MSRP.
+The asking price for a fully kitted-out Zero FX is about $13,270 MSRP.
 Sure, it’s expensive, but this is a fully road-legal motorcycle.
-If you want the best automatic dirt bike with an electric powertrain, then this is the ultimate motorcycle for you.

 Top Features